Archit327/AZ900-/Sharepoint Migration Tool.md

-hey i wanna migrate all my azure file share data and file from file share to microsoft teams. but the thing is i dont want to change and mix the hierarchy of the folders in fiel share, can u suggest me how we can do that

-Sure, you can achieve this migration from Azure File Share to Microsoft Teams while maintaining the folder hierarchy using Microsoft's SharePoint Migration Tool (SPMT).
+migration from Azure File Share to Microsoft Teams while maintaining the folder hierarchy using Microsoft's SharePoint Migration Tool (SPMT).
 Here's a step-by-step guide:

 1. **Prepare Microsoft Teams and SharePoint:**